Kotlin/dokka/docs/topics/overview.md

 }
 ```

-To generate documentation run the following Gradle tasks:
+To generate documentation, run the following Gradle tasks:

-* `dokkaHtml` for single-project builds.
+* `dokkaHtml` for single-project builds
-* `dokkaHtmlMultiModule` for multi-module builds.
+* `dokkaHtmlMultiModule` for multi-module builds

-By default, output directory is set to `/build/dokka/html` and `/build/dokka/htmlMultiModule`.
+By default, the output directory is set to `/build/dokka/html` and `/build/dokka/htmlMultiModule`.

-Learn more about Gradle configuration in a separate [topic dedicated to Gradle](gradle.md).
+To learn more about Gradle configuration, see [Gradle](gradle.md).

 </tab>
 <tab title="Gradle Groovy DSL" group-key="groovy">

-Apply Dokka Gradle plugin in the root project:
+Apply the Dokka Gradle plugin in the root of your project:

 ```groovy
 plugins {